-4. Creates, for a short time a distance of fundamental brokenness within themselves, this can not last for them as they can not heal their inner selves.
+4. Creates, for a short time, a distance of the brokenness within themselves.
+This can not last for them as they can not heal their inner selves.

-5. Partners often stay way longer than they should, because of the beliefs about a child’s family unit.
+5. Partners often stay way longer than they should because of their beliefs about a child’s family unit.

-6. Good men and Good women then find it harder to leave as they want children to have both parents.
+6. Good men and women find it harder to leave as they want children to have both parents.

 7. They can try to use the children in any way they can to keep control of the other parent.

-They believe and do Behave as they want to.
-They happily Ignoring rules and don’t believe they have to abide by them.
-They will never accept blame Rarely apologising they only time they will offer a false apology is if they want something from you or they are hoovering you.
-They will not help in any scenario be it work or home.
-They love Making promises and then breaking promises and agreements Failing to pay in respect of obligations such as bills, They have grand ideas and make great plans with you and the children but rarely act on these often blaming you or denying making these arrangements.
-Repeatedly lying to maintain the avoidance of accountability Of those challenging them.
+Narcissists do believe they can and will behave as they want to, regardless of the pain they cause to others, as they blame this on others.
+They will happily go around ignoring rules and don’t think they have to abide by them.
+They will never accept blame.
+Rarely apologising, the only time they will offer a False Apology is if they want something from you or they are Hoovering you.
+They will not help in any scenario, be it at work or home.
+They love Making promises and then breaking commitments and agreements.
+Failing to pay in respect of obligations such as bills, They have grand ideas and make great plans with you and the children but rarely act on these, often blaming you or denying making these arrangements, repeatedly lying to maintain the avoidance of accountability of those challenging them.
 The only way to beat them is to remove them from your life.
-This is rather impossible when it comes to having children together.
+This is somewhat impossible when it comes to having children together.

-now this is Most commonly know as one parent not letting the other parent see the child, which yes I agree narcissistic mums and narcissistic dads can do this as a weapon, unfortunately then a lot of good mums, and good dads that have woken from the spell a narcissists put them under and sees the damage caused to a child’s mind gets accused of alienation when they are trying to protect, often the children have anxiety or depression and this is usually blamed on the parent who is alienating, now if the parent who is alienating is toxic this could be true, most often though once the child no longer sees the narcissist and the parent recovers children do so much better.
-Sam Vaknin, claims children should not be around these people.
+Now, this is Most commonly known as one parent not letting the other parent see the child, which, yes, I agree narcissistic mums and narcissistic dads can do this as a weapon.
+Unfortunately, a lot of good mums and good dads that have woken from the spell a narcissist put them under and sees the damage caused to a child’s mind gets accused of alienation when they are trying to protect children.
+Often the children have anxiety or depression, and this is usually blamed on the parent who is deemed to be alienating.
+Now, if the parent who is alienating is toxic, this could be true.
+Most often, though, once the child no longer sees the narcissist and the parent recovers, children do so much better.
+Sam Vaknin claims children should not be around these people.

-Good mums and dads often feel extreme guilt, cutting contact, even though they know it’s best, it’s hard to do, and especially when others do not see.
-A child is better off with good parents, they are not better with an abusive parent.
-I shall add a link at the bottom for overcoming guilt.
+Genuine mums and dads often feel extreme Guilt, cutting contact, even though they know it’s best, it’s hard to do, especially when others do not see.
+A child is better off with one genuine parent.
+They are not better with an abusive parent.

-Relationships can break down, those with empathy will do their best to damage control, and do their best for all parties feelings to be hurt as little as possible, and to support everyone through, those without empathy will not care for how the parent or child feels as they have no empathy to genuinely care, they will run mass smear campaigns and do all they can to keep twisting the knife in the healthy parents back, to make them look unhinged and like the bad one, the crazy one, they will play the victim or the hero, but never the villain.
+Relationships can break down.
+Those with empathy will do their best to damage control, and do their best for all parties’ feelings to be hurt as little as possible, and to support everyone through.
+Those without empathy will not care for how the parent or child feels as they have no empathy to care genuinely, they will run mass Smear campaigns and do all they can to keep twisting the knife in the healthy parents’ back, to make them look unhinged and like the bad one, the crazy one, they will play the victim or the hero, but never the villain.

-To me there is paternal alienation and maternal alienation, when the other parent wasn’t abusive, yet the narcissists are no longer allowing the children to see them or talking toxic negative words to the children, to alienate and distort the child’s mind, to divide and conquer, with no care or thought to the affects it has on the child’s mental health, someone who’s abusive often has little to no empathy, therefore they will not put children’s needs first, yes if your been abused, leaving is putting you and your children first, if two healthy separate they will still try to support each other for the children to learn how people treat people, yes to start might be hard especially if one didn’t want it to end, they will eventually find a. way.
+To me, there is paternal alienation and maternal alienation when the other parent wasn’t abusive.
+Yet, the narcissists are no longer allowing the children to see them or talking toxic negative words to the children, to alienate and distort the child’s mind, to divide and conquer, with no care or thought to the effects it has on the child’s mental health, someone who’s abusive often has little to no empathy.
+Therefore they will not put children’s needs first.
+Yes, if you are been abused, leaving is putting you and your children first.
+If two healthy parents separate, they will still try to support each other for the children to learn how people treat people.
+Yes, to start might be hard, especially if one doesn’t want it to end.
+They would eventually find a way.

-Emotional and phycological damage that the narcissistic parent causes their own child, It is horrendous, heartbreaking, gut-wrenching and overwhelming, it’s unbearable at times for the parent trying to do their best for themselves and the children.
+Emotional and phycological damage that the narcissistic parents cause their own children.
+It is horrendous, heartbreaking, gut-wrenching and overwhelming.
+It’s unbearable at times for the parent trying to do their best for themselves and the children.

 What narcissistic parents see children as and the problems they cause.

-Narcissists actually believe that they are an excellent parent, those that stick around to counter-parent, they don’t see how the let downs or the negative talk has negative effects on the child, they really believe they are a great parent.
+Narcissists actually believe that they are an excellent parent, those that stick around to counter-parent.
+They don’t see how the letdowns or the negative talk has negative effects on the child.
+They really believe they are a great parent.
 They believe the other parent is at fault.
-Their lack in cognitive reflection, and lack in guilt or remorse, means they never see any part they played and most genuine believe the other parent is at fault, so if you’ve ever questioned yourself, have empathy to care for others, find it difficult to understand what the best thing to do, then when you follow your instincts feel guilty, you are not the narcissist, I’ll link the removing guilt and what is not a narcissist at the bottom for more information.
+Their lack of Reflection, and lack of guilt or remorse, means they never see any part they played.
+Most genuine believe the other parent is at fault, so if you’ve ever questioned yourself, have the empathy to care for others, find it difficult to understand what the best thing to do, then when you follow your instincts feel guilty, you are not the narcissist.

 The narcissist will step up their games, through the children, through mediation and through family court, in order to win the children at all costs.

-The narcissist will blame the normal parent for the relationship to break down to the child.
+The narcissist will blame the caring parent for the relationship breaking down to the child.

-The Narcissists wants the child to doubt the other parent so the child goes to the narcissist for a reality check.
+The Narcissist wants the child to doubt the other parent, so the child goes to the narcissist for a reality check.